Braden Holtby: Washington Capitals (2010–2020)

-The Capitals' head coach Barry Trotz opted to choose back-up goaltender Philipp Grubauer to start the 2018 Stanley Cup playoffs.
-After Grubauer struggled against the Columbus Blue Jackets in the first two games, Holtby stepped in as the Capitals starting goaltender, not being pulled for the remainder of the playoffs.
-Holtby helped to lead the Capitals to their first Stanley Cup in franchise history, posting a record of 16–7, a .922 save percentage, a 2.16 goals against average and two consecutive shutouts against the Tampa Bay Lightning in the Eastern Conference Finals.
+During the 2017–18 season, Holtby became the second fastest NHL goaltender to record 200 career wins behind Ken Dryden.
+He recorded this feat on November 10, 2017, when the Capitals beat the Pittsburgh Penguins 4–1.
+He was also named an NHL All-Star for the third consecutive season.
+Holtby ended the season with a 34–16–4 record in 54 games played as the Capitals finished the season as the second seed in the Eastern Conference.
+Capitals' head coach Barry Trotz opted to choose back-up goaltender Philipp Grubauer to start the 2018 playoffs.
+After Grubauer struggled against the seventh-seeded Columbus Blue Jackets in the first two games, Holtby stepped in as the Capitals starting goaltender, not being pulled for the remainder of the playoffs.
+Holtby helped to lead the Capitals to their first Stanley Cup in franchise history, posting a record of 16–7, a .922 save percentage, a 2.16 goals against average and two consecutive shutouts against the top-seeded Tampa Bay Lightning in the Eastern Conference Finals.
 Holtby is remembered for a play during Game 2 of the 2018 Stanley Cup Finals, in which he made a sprawling stick save on an open-net shot by Vegas Golden Knights forward Alex Tuch.
 If Tuch had scored, the Golden Knights would have tied the game with two minutes remaining in the third period.
 Many people refer to Holtby's stick save as "The Save".

-Holtby finished third in Conn Smythe Trophy voting as playoff MVP, tied with Golden Knights goaltender Marc-André Fleury, behind only teammates Alexander Ovechkin and Evgeny Kuznetsov, the former of which won the trophy.
+Holtby finished third in Conn Smythe Trophy voting as playoff MVP, tied with Golden Knights goaltender Marc-André Fleury, behind only teammates winger and captain Alexander Ovechkin and centre Evgeny Kuznetsov, the former of which won the trophy.

 After starting the 2018–19 season slowly with a 3.62 GAA with a .888 save percentage in 13 games, Holtby made 41 of 42 saves in a 2–1 win on November 7, 2018, over the Pittsburgh Penguins.

 On October 14, 2019, Holtby allowed three consecutive goals to start in a game versus the Colorado Avalanche before subsequently being pulled.
-He became the 13th goalie to give up 3 goals on 3 shots since NHL began recording stats about shots on goal in the 1980s.
+He became the 13th goaltender to give up three goals on three shots since NHL began recording stats about shots on goal in the 1980s.